-Comparing Five Travel Management Apps
+Comparing Five iOS Travel Management Apps

 You can also import flight plans by scanning your boarding pass or from the boarding pass stored in Apple’s Wallet app; on the back of the pass, just tap Share Pass, then tap App in the Air.

 If you’re into tracking your travel, let App in the Air do the heavy lifting.
-It can log miles, hours, airport, and more.
+It can log miles, hours, airports, and more.
 You can also earn badges for your achievements.
 There’s even a whimsical award for Time Travel, but you’ll need to supply your own flux capacitor.

 To help you get through airports more efficiently, App in the Air includes maps and crowdsourced wait times for check-in, passport processing, and security.